Limb different toys & dolls matter – here’s why

 Who makes limb difference toys?

-- A Doll Like Me
+- A Doll Like Me – custom plush dolls customized to the child’s difference

-- 18″ “realistic” dolls:
+- 18″ “realistic” dolls

 - Customized American Girl dolls by A Step Ahead Prosthetics

-- Lego®: Autumn has a partial arm
+- LEGO® – Autumn (Friends line) has a partial arm and her sets come with adaptive gadgets

 At what age can children benefit from playing with inclusive dolls?